MythiliMuthukumar/SerenityScreenPlay/README.md

 run `gradle test` from the command line or

-right click the specific feature file --> Click Run the feature file
+right click the specific feature file --> Click -->Run the feature file

+## Reporting

+The Serenity reports will be generated in the `target/site/serenity` directory.

+Open -->index.html --> In any browsers